 The spacecraft (or payload) manufacturer typically provides at least initial versions of the Spacecraft Database, on-board Automated Procedure Definitions and On-board Software.
 These may not be in a format compatible with the mission operations system and so require ingestion by the associated Operations Preparation Definition Editor.
 There is currently no CCSDS standard for the exchange of data between the Spacecraft Development and Maintenance function and the Operations Preparation function, with the exception of XTCE.

-Definition Editors that are responsible for configuration data that is to be deployed on-board the spacecraft (On-board Software; Automated Procedures) may use the Mission Planning Planning Request Service (PRQ) to plan the upload of new versions of on-board configuration data.
+Definition Editors that are responsible for configuration data that is to be deployed on-board the spacecraft (On-board Software; Automated Procedures) may use the Mission Planning Request Service (PRQ) to plan the upload of new versions of on-board configuration data.

 Provided Interfaces